influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/amqpEventSource.md

 ## obj tls

-TLSConfig refers to TLS configuration for a client.
+"TLSConfig refers to TLS configuration for a client."

 ### fn tls.withCaCertPath